Starter Practice Plans

 Make sure the players chop their feet down, and put their hand up on the close out before working hard to stop the offensive player.
 Make sure the offensive players use good, quick, efficient moves.

-5 on 5 No Dribbles
+5 on 5 With Constraints

 (3 minute games)